NeurIPS2023mmmSB/NeurIPS2023Rebuttal/README.md

 ```
 **Memo: The results in the paper should be reproduced by around 2-3 stage of Bregman Iteration.
 (Approximately 44mins on one RTX 3090 Ti as being reported in the rebuttal.)**

-**However, the results should be better than all the baselines in the 1st Bregman Iteration.**
+**Meanwhile, the results should be better than all the baselines in the 1st Bregman Iteration.**

 ****
 # Where Can I find the results?